SnakesCantWearHats/MMO/README.md

 You are probably guessing, how on gosh darn earth can I play this cool and amazing game of video.
 Well guess no more, presenting (*drum roll*) a **_TUTORIAL!_**

 First you need npm.
-Once you have a fresh pair of npm (I know this process might make you impatient ("That joke is terrible" - me)) clone this git repository and once in correct directory run these commands in bash terminal (or cmd if you don't like fun):
+Once you have a fresh npm, clone this git repository and once in correct directory run these commands in bash terminal (or cmd if you don't like fun):
 ```
 npm install
 npm run start